mrocklin/thesis/inference.md

 Development in this system is simple, declarative, and accessible to mathematical users.
 The SAT solver and algorithmic code is well separated from the declarative expression of mathematical relations.

-*Disclaimer: while I develop the underlying system I am not its originator - this is not a contribution of mine*
+*Disclaimer: while I develop the underlying inference engine I am not its originator - this is not a contribution of mine*

 ### Example